-Some outcomes for our first year include:
+Some outcomes since then include:

-- Creating an online resource page for undocumented students
+- Updated online resources for undocumented students

-- Implementing an Undocumented Student Speakers Series
+- The Undocumented Student Speakers Series

-- Creating an informal mentoring/advising program
+- Informal mentoring/advising program

 - Oberlin considers undocumented applicants as domestic applicants.

-Find more information about the admissions process.
+Find more information about the admissions process

 - Oberlin partners with Golden Door Scholars , an organization that provides scholarships for undocumented students and DACA students.

-- The town of Oberlin has been a “Sanctuary City” since 2009
+- The town of Oberlin has been a “Sanctuary City” since 2009.

 History of undocumented activism on campus

-Student activism to push for undocumented student support began officially in October 2013 when a group of students presented a list of demands to the Board of Trustees.
+Student activism to push for undocumented student support began officially in October 2013, when a group of students presented a list of demands to the Board of Trustees.
 One of these demands was the implementation of a scholarship fund for undocumented students.

 In spring 2016, the Undocumented Student Scholarship Fund had become endowed.
 The interest earned on this fund will be used for tuition and emergency funds for undocumented students.
 If you would like to donate to the Undocumented Student Scholarship Fund, please see the expandable link below labeled 'How to Help'.